-Telehealth follow-ups are Thursday afternoons (after 3 pm), and set by appt.
+Traveling issues?
+Telehealth follow-ups for renewals are Thursday afternoons (after 3 pm), and set by appt.

 For renewals only: It is essentially the exact same process every year.
 One must do the DOH online registration, and then have it certified during the office vist.
 If traveling to the office is difficult due to legitimate reasons, call/text/email me and let me know, as other arrangements can be made.

-Please note: Effective February 2018, all patients must notify Dr Barton that they wish to attend a particular card session to either renew their license certification, or to get a new one.
-There are too many inappropriate people showing up for clinic which makes things difficult for all clients.
+Please note: Please notify Dr Barton when you wish to attend a particular card session to either renew their license certification, or to get a new one.
 Please do this by either text or email.
 If you do not have it, my contact information can be found after submitting the above contact information in the auto-responder letter.

 Patients are not allowed to submit the "329 cannabis license application directly to the Dept of Health.
 A fair number of people mistakenly are under the impression that the DOH will automatically send them a "329" cannabis license when they apply online through the state's website.
 The DOH does not know about your DOH online registration until it is certified by the physician, and the rules state that people must be seen by the doctor NO LESS THAN once per year.
 Once the physician certifies you, then your application goes to the DOH offices for card issuance.
 We try to make the process as easy as possible, but it is NOT our system, and we get frustrated by it just as much as you do.
 Getting a card is the exact same process every year, except one does not need to re-prescreen after the first year.
 See here!